Our focus is on supporting students from all backgrounds to help reduce barriers to the legal profession.

 She is also a former Board Director of the Institute of Student Employers and member of the Advisory Board of The Apples & Pears Foundation, a London based charity enabling inner city families to take weekend school trips with their children and volunteers.

-Mike Sosso
+Michael Sosso

-BP, Senior Vice President, Legal
+BP, Executive Vice President, Legal

 In 2013, he was a finalist for Global Competition Review’s Corporate Counsel of the Year award and in 2014 was honoured by being selected for Legal 500’s inaugural list of top 100 Corporate Counsel in the United States.
 The Financial Times, Yahoo Finance and INvolve have named him one of the top 100 LGBT Executives in the world.
 He is a frequent speaker on legal, ethics and compliance, and diversity and inclusion topics.
 Michael received a BS in Economics and a BA in Political Science from Arizona State University and his law degree with honours from Georgetown University Law Center.